gu-nogueira/gu-nogueira/README.md

 ### 👨‍💻 About me

-- 🇧🇷 I'm from Brazil.
-But i've been into 🇺🇸 and there are a lot of places i still want to place my feet on 🇨🇦🇯🇵🇫🇷🇦🇷.
+- 🇧🇷🇺🇸 I speak portuguese and english as my second dominant lang.
-- 🧠 Consistency is power, look where i am, and where i'll be.
+- 🧠🧱 Consistency is key, one brick at a time builds a castle.
 - 🎓 I'm graduated in Systems Analysis and Development at [FATEC](https://www.fatecbt.edu.br/fatec/).
 - 💻 I'm currently as a Full Stack Developer, working with these technologies: